Epetaway/WebsiteRefine/README.md

 1. Connect your GitHub repository to Replit
 2. Set environment variables in Replit Secrets
 3. Deploy directly from the Replit interface
+4. Configure custom domain to point to ehicksonjr.com

 ### Other Platforms
 - Ensure Node.js 18+ support